 3-Dynamic behavior of systems: linear systems; Transfer function; Block diagram; Dynamic behavior of 1st order, 2nd order and higher order systems; Methods of adjustment to known order systems; Frequency response; Bode plots.

 4-Automatic process control: Feedback control; Proportional, integral and derivative (PID); Dynamic behavior of

 closed-loop systems; Stability analysis, Routh - Hurwitz and Bode Criterion; Gain and phase margins; Design: Cohen -Coon and Ziegler-Nichols Rules; Pole placement.

-Students who do not attend at least two-thirds of the practical classes of the curricular unit or who do not perform the expected practical work will be excluded from the final evaluation.
+Students who do not attend at least two-thirds of the practical classes of the curricular unit or who do not perform the expected project/practical work will be excluded from the final evaluation.

 - Ogata, K. (1997).
 Modern Control Engineering.
 USA: Prentice-Hall

 - Luyben, W. (1990).
 Process Modeling, Simulation and Control for Chemical Engineers.
 USA: McGraw-Hill

 Lectures on which the concepts relating to the course are exposed and practical classes in which are proposed exercises and some laboratorial work.